CodeMell/Reading-Notes/401/Class07/Class-07.md

 - Explicit interface implementation is possible, where members of an interface are implemented explicitly and can only be accessed through an instance of the interface.

 - Interfaces are used to achieve abstraction and decoupling in code, allowing for flexibility and code reuse.

+interfaces in C# provide a way to define contracts and ensure consistent behavior among different classes or structs, promoting modularity and flexibility in code design.